 Every year, thousands of students at California community colleges prepare to transfer to CSUN in the fall – and now are able to do so in the spring semester as well.

-As a group, transfer students make up more than half of incoming new students each academic year, at 56%.
-Most are first-generation, Latina/o full-time students, and the majority enroll in the Colleges of Social and Behavioral Sciences, Health and Human Development, and the David Nazarian College of Business and Economics.
+As a group, transfer students make up more than half of incoming undergraduate students each academic year, at 56%.
+Most are full-time, most are first-generation college students, most identify as belonging to a historically underserved group, and the majority enroll in the Colleges of Social and Behavioral Sciences, Health and Human Development, and the David Nazarian College of Business and Economics.